Calendar of Events

 The focus is not only to learn & understand, but also to experience the process of spiritual formation, in community.
 We draw from the rich Christian spiritual traditions down the centuries to inform and challenge us.
 The group conversations and practice activities both within and outside of class times are as important as the teaching segments.

-SF103: Spiritual Discipline ~ Praying the Word (Lectio Divina)
+SF103: Spiritual Disciplines (I) ~ Praying the Word (Lectio Divina)

 Lectio Divina evolved over time as a particular spiritual discipline of reading Scriptures.
 Psalms 1 & 119 exalt the meditation of God’s Word.
 Jesus used scriptures (Matt 4:4; Deut 8:3) to assert that the right Christian posture is to live by every word that comes from God.